What Is The Subconscious Mind? [3 Reprogramming Techniques]

 Wrap your mind around this thought.
 Studies have shown that 95 percent of our lives are occupied by thinking.
 Remember what happens when you’re thinking?
 That’s right, your SC mind takes over.
 This means all your unconscious childhood programming, recorded while in Theta, is controlling your life.

 Your dreams and desires are only working five percent of the time.
 This is why people sabotage themselves and have no idea why.
 Thank goodness for the SC mind or we’d have to relearn everything we’ve already learned.
 Can you imagine?
 It would be nothing short of exhausting.

 The first step is to be aware of and recognize the truth that your conscious mind is not in control.
 Once you have acknowledged this fact, you can begin the hard work of manipulating the programs repeatedly playing in your SC mind.

 A child who has been repeatedly told they’re worthless, and that they won’t amount to anything, will carry this destructive belief within them throughout their lives.
 Even though they aren’t consciously aware of it, these thought patterns are alive and well in their SC mind, exerting their effects in a myriad of ways.

 Maybe they can’t break an addiction, or stick to an exercise program, or lose weight, or stop sabotaging their relationships.
 The list goes on and on.
 These negative beliefs show up in a number of ways.

-There are three ways to reprogram the SC mind:
+Below are 3 ways to reprogram the subconscious mind: